untoldengine/UntoldEngine/docs/API/UsingEngineSettings.md

 For a full extension authoring guide, see
 [Rendering Extensions](UsingRenderingExtensions.md).

-Phase 1 render extensions can register custom render pipelines, custom compute pipelines, staged render graph passes, and render textures that are recreated with the renderer viewport.
+Rendering extensions can register custom render pipelines, custom compute pipelines, staged render graph passes, and render textures that are recreated with the renderer viewport.
 Stable stage anchors currently include: